germabyte/folder-flattener/README.md

-# folder-flattener.py
+# Folder Flattener

+A user-friendly desktop application that helps organize and consolidate files from complex folder structures into a single, organized directory.

+## What Does It Do?

+Folder Flattener simplifies file management by:
+- Scanning through nested folders to find specific types of files
+- Copying these files into a single destination folder
+- Automatically handling duplicate filenames
+- Preserving original files while creating an organized copy

+## Getting Started

+### Download and Setup

+1. Download the program by clicking the green "Code" button at the top of this page and selecting "Download ZIP"
+2. Extract the ZIP file to your preferred location
+3. Make sure Python is installed on your computer (Python 3.6 or newer)
+4. Double-click `folder-flattener.py` to run the program

+### Using the Program

+1. Click "Browse" next to "Source Folder" to select the folder containing your files
+2. Click "Browse" next to "Target Folder" to choose where you want the organized files
+3. Select which file types you want to copy (PDF, DOCX, images, etc.)
+4. Click "Copy Files" to begin the process
+5. Monitor progress through the status bar

-## Introduction
+## Use Cases
-**folder-flattener.py** is a user-friendly desktop application designed to help you efficiently copy and organize files from one folder to another.
-The program preserves only the file types you choose, eliminating clutter and ensuring you only keep what matters.
-With a sleek, easy-to-use interface, this tool is perfect for anyone looking to streamline their file management.

-Whether you want to back up documents, sort media files, or extract specific file types from a complex folder structure, **folder-flattener.py** makes it simple and hassle-free.

----
+### Academic Research Organization
+Perfect for consolidating research papers and documents scattered across multiple folders.
+For example, when working with a Zotero library:
+- Source folder: Your Zotero storage folder with its complex structure
+- Target folder: A new folder for just the PDF files
+- Select: PDF file type
+Result: All research papers in one clean folder, regardless of their original location

+### Photo Collection
+Organize photos spread across various event folders:
+- Source folder: Your main pictures directory
+- Target folder: A new consolidated photo album
+- Select: Image file types (.jpg, .png, etc.)
+Result: All photos in one location for easy browsing

+### Document Backup
+Create a focused backup of important documents:
+- Source folder: Your work directory with multiple project folders
+- Target folder: A backup folder
+- Select: Document types (.pdf, .docx, etc.)
+Result: All important documents backed up in one place

 ## Features
-- Select specific file types to preserve (e.g., documents, media, images, etc.).
-- Organize files from a source folder into a target folder without duplicating unnecessary content.
-- Handle duplicate filenames intelligently.
-- Intuitive progress display and cancel option for large copy operations.

----

-## Getting Started

-### Downloading and Setting Up
-1. Navigate to the repository page and locate the **Code** button.
-2. Select **Download ZIP** and save the ZIP file to your computer.
-3. Extract the contents of the ZIP file to a folder of your choice.

-### Running the Program
-1. Open the extracted folder.
-2. Locate the file named **folder-flattener.py**.
-3. Double-click the file to launch the program.

-> Note: Ensure that Python 3.x is installed on your computer.
-If Python is not installed, you can download it from [python.org](https://www.python.org/).

----

-## How to Use

-### Step 1: Select Source and Target Folders
-- Use the **Browse** button next to "Source Folder" to choose the folder containing the files you want to copy.
-- Use the **Browse** button next to "Target Folder" to specify the destination folder.

-### Step 2: Choose File Types to Preserve
-- Scroll through the list of file types and check the boxes next to the file extensions you want to keep.

-### Step 3: Start the Copy Process
-- Click the **Copy Files** button to begin copying files from the source folder to the target folder.
-- Monitor progress via the progress bar and percentage display.

-### Step 4: Cancel (if needed)
-- Click the **Cancel** button during the copying process to halt the operation.

----

-## Use Cases and Examples

-### 1. **Backup Important Files**
-Scenario: You need to back up only documents (e.g., PDFs, Word files) from a folder containing various file types.
-- Select the source folder.
-- Choose a target folder for the backup.
-- Check only the boxes for ".pdf" and ".docx."
-- Click **Copy Files**.

-### 2. **Organize Media Files**
-Scenario: Extract all your media files (e.g., videos and music) from a folder with mixed content.
-- Choose the source folder with mixed files.
-- Specify a new folder for organized media.
-- Select media file types like ".mp3" and ".mp4."
-- Start the copy process.

-### 3. **Clean Up Duplicate Names**
-Scenario: Avoid overwriting files with the same name in the target folder.
-- The program automatically handles duplicate filenames by appending numbers (e.g., "file_1.jpg").

----
+- Modern, intuitive interface
+- Real-time progress tracking
+- Duplicate filename handling
+- Cancellable operations
+- File type filtering
+- Original files remain untouched

-## Disclaimers and Updates
+## Repository Updates Notice

-- The repository may be updated at any time, potentially making this README file outdated.
-- While efforts are made to ensure the README reflects the latest functionality, updates to the program may not be immediately documented here.
+This repository may be updated at any time.
+While efforts are made to keep documentation current, the README might not always reflect the latest changes.
+Users should refer to the program interface for the most up-to-date functionality.

----

-Enjoy the simplicity and efficiency of **folder-flattener.py**!